Mother Courage and Her Children: Synopsis

 The play is set in the 17th century in Europe during the Thirty Years' War.
 The Recruiting Officer and Sergeant are introduced, both complaining about the difficulty of recruiting soldiers to the war.
 Anna Fierling (Mother Courage) enters pulling a cart containing provisions for sale to soldiers, and introduces her children Eilif, Kattrin, and Schweizerkas ("Swiss Cheese").
 The sergeant negotiates a deal with Mother Courage while Eilif is conscripted by the Recruiting Officer.

 Two years thereafter, Mother Courage argues with a Protestant General's cook over a capon, and Eilif is congratulated by the General for killing peasants and slaughtering their cattle.
 Eilif and his mother sing "The Fishwife and the Soldier".
 Mother Courage scolds her son for endangering himself.

 Three years later, Swiss Cheese works as an army paymaster.
 The camp prostitute, Yvette Pottier, sings "The Fraternization Song".
 Mother Courage uses this song to warn Kattrin against involving herself with soldiers.
 Before the Catholic troops arrive, the Cook and Chaplain bring a message from Eilif.
 Swiss Cheese hides the regiment's paybox from invading soldiers, and Mother Courage and companions change their insignia from Protestant to Catholic.
 Swiss Cheese is captured and tortured by the Catholics, having hidden the paybox by the river.
 Mother Courage attempts bribery to free him, planning to pawn the wagon first and redeem it with the regiment money.
 When Swiss Cheese claims that he has thrown the box in the river, Mother Courage backtracks on the price, and Swiss Cheese is killed.
 Fearing to be shot as an accomplice, Mother Courage does not acknowledge his body, and it is discarded.

 Later, Mother Courage waits outside the General's tent to register a complaint and sings the "Song of Great Capitulation" to a young soldier anxious to complain of inadequate pay.
 The song persuades both to withdraw their complaints.

+Mother Courage grows desperate to protect her business, so much so that she refuses to give fabric to treat wounded civilians.
+The Chaplain takes her supplies anyway.